bacjmklp/yellowcake/content/pages/home.md

 Yes, that's you!

 Legacies aren't written at the end of one's life.
-They're inked by days.
+They're inked in days.

-In homes, classrooms, churches.
+In homes, classrooms, and churches.

 On ball fields, sidewalks, mountain trails, and playgrounds.